sirintra/PMC-PC-training/docs/source/pc_package.rst

 The PanCancer_WF is composed of two main components:

 * Source code - a set of inter-related scripts that automates the execution of the workflow, version controlled on `GitHub <https://github.com/PMC-QUB-HTS/PanCancer_WF>`_;
-* Dependencies of the workflow, which are mainly composed of reference data files and Singularity image files.
+* Dependencies of the workflow - mainly composed of reference data files and Singularity image files.
 The dependencies are readily accessible on Kelvin2 HPC.

 Structure of PanCancer_WF package